- Charles King, Midnight at the Pera Palace: the birth of modern Istanbul (2014)

 Frederick Bruce Thomas.
 Source.

-Whereas the traditional meyhane taverns had offered food and alcohol, the new clubs added modern entertainment.
-The “sultan of jazz” was Frederick Bruce Thomas, whose club Maxim enjoyed a brief heyday.
+Whereas the traditional meyhane taverns had offered food and alcohol, the new clubs added modern entertainment (note Batu Aykol’s fine film on the history of jazz in Turkey).
+The “sultan of jazz” was Frederick Bruce Thomas, whose club Maksim’s enjoyed a brief heyday.
 Russian dancers trained a generation of Istanbullus; the Charleston was (ineffectually) banned, “not because it offended Muslim sensibilities, but because record numbers of people were being admitted to the hospital for sprains and bruises”.

 The “black eunuchs” of the former imperial harem sought to alleviate their reduced circumstances by forming a mutual-assistance society and putting to use their antiquated, refined etiquette.